brh55/fitbit-settings/readme.md

 # fitbit-settings
 [![Travis branch](https://img.shields.io/travis/brh55/fitbit-settings/main.svg?style=flat-square)](https://travis-ci.org/brh55/fitbit-settings) [![Coveralls branch](https://img.shields.io/coveralls/brh55/fitbit-settings/master.svg?style=flat-square)](https://coveralls.io/github/brh55/fitbit-settings) [![npm badge](https://img.shields.io/npm/dt/fitbit-settings.svg?style=flat-square)](https://www.npmjs.com/package/fitbit-settings)

-> 🏴‍☠️ A dead simple module to assist managing and persisting user settings within Fitbit watch faces and applications
+> 🏴‍☠️ A dead simple module to assist managing and persisting user settings within Fitbit watch faces, applications, and companion.

-`fitbit-settings` is designed to be a simple way to help manage essential aspects of user settings within your watch faces and applications.
-It includes some common goodies like persisting to disk, chainable methods for managing state, and migration handling.
-Given it's simple nature, it doesn't handle complex scenarios well such as nested properties, so be warned, *matey*.
+`fitbit-settings` is designed to be a brainless way to help manage essential aspects of user settings within your watch faces and applications.

+It includes the common goodies:
+- Persisting to disk and retrieving stored settings
+- Chainable methods
+- Migration for stored settings for updates
+- Automatically update settings for changes in the companion including offline changes, done in settings storage
+- Sync companion with device driven changes (i.e UI toggles in app)
+- Callback registration for setting changes in companion
+- Tested for coverage and code quality

+This is intended to be be simple and flat by nature, thus, it doesn't handle nested settings, so be warned, *matey*.

-**Note:** This module is designed to only works for Fitbit OS (JerryScript).
+**Note:** This module is designed to only works for Fitbit OS (JerryScript) and still in *alpha* for some potential bugs.

 ## Install